Arbol-Project/gridded-etl-tools/docs/etl_developers_manual.md

 The following principles should guide your choice of Dask chunk dimensions, which will in turn condition the size of all other chunks.
 Keep in mind that the true size (in bytes) of each chunk is the product of each dimension's size and 4 (the size in bytes of a data point in binary).

-* Time chunks should be large (in the hundreds or thousands) to speed retrieval of large time series with relatively few chunks
+* Time chunks should be large (in the hundreds or thousands) to speed retrieval of large time series with relatively few chunks. **As an aside:** if having long time series is not important to you then you can definitely have larger latitude/longitude chunks (and correspondingly larger IPFS chunks) and correspondingly smaller time chunks.
+Arbol's main use case is pulling in lots of time periods quickly, at a cost to the actual geographic size of each chunkm however, this is an Arbol-specific implementation detail one can instead prioritize chunks providing big geographic size at the expense of temporal coverage.
 * Latitude/longitude chunks should be sufficiently large to enable queries over small areas in a single chunk, i.e. 16x 16 or 30 x 30.
 * Latitude and longitude chunk sizes must be even divisors of both range lengths -- e.g. PRISM has 120 latitudes and 300 longitudes, so 20 is chosen as a chunk size.
+It is important to note that although dask chunk sizes don’t need to evenly divide the overall dimensions of the dataset, zarr chunk sizes do need to evenly divide the dask chunks.
+For example for an example dataset if there are 1801 Latitude points, and 3600 longitude points you can set dask chunks to be whatever you want for the 1801 dimension (say, 40) and -1 (the entirety) of the 3600 longitude dimension.
+Then you can set zarr chunks to be 40 by 40, since 40 divides both 40 and 3600.
 * Always set `longitude = -1` (all values) for Dask chunks as this greatly speeds up parses.
 * Therefore dask and zarr chunk sizes should be chosen such that `time * latitude * {all longitudes} = ~100-200 MB` and `time * latitude * {zarr chunk longitude size} = ~1-6MB`.

 Because IPFS chunk sizes should equate to one day's worth of data, a simple mathematical relationship with the `zarr_chunk` sizes determines their ideal size.
 IPFS chunks are specified as **strings** because this is how they are manually passed in to IPFS settings.
+Reminder: The IPFS chunk size is then multiplied by 4 (bytes) to have the total size.

 * ipfs chunk size = `zarr_chunk` / `time_chunk` _(daily or weekly temporal resolution datasets)_
 * ipfs chunk size = `zarr_chunk` / `time_chunk` * 24 _(hourly temporal resolution datasets)_

+You may ask why chunks are not maximized in size in order to reduce latency (as more blocks require more round-trips), and that would be because for Arbol datasets, which are continuously updated, Arbol is repeatedly appending a fixed number of bytes to the end of each zarr chunk.
+With larger block sizes, Arbol would be re-adding other parts of the zarr chunk with every update.
+The sizes chosen below are very specifically chosen to ensure that each update results in whole IPFS blocks being appended to the end of each zarr chunk, as opposed to fractional blocks, which would not be deduplicated.
+If a dataset is not continuously updated then other chunk sizes can be selected based on spatial/temporal query needs.

 #### Chunking sizing examples